slavniyteo/upgraded-octo-funicular/README.md

-produce the work, or an object code interpreter used to run it.
+(if any) on which the executable work runs, or a compiler used to produce the work, or an object code interpreter used to run it.

   The "Corresponding Source" for a work in object code form means all